The Partnership incorporates three focus areas of work: the School Games, our Primary Subscription Service and support to our secondary schools.

 Supporting Education Establishments

-The development of competitive opportunities for all young people has always been a key focus of the Partnership’s work over the last 10 years and the impact has been felt by the many thousands of children who have enjoyed the numerous competitions provided.
-This Partnership work is now driven by the Government’s Sainsbury’s School Games.
+The development of competitive opportunities for all young people has always been a key focus of the Partnership’s work over the last 15 years and the impact has been felt by the many thousands of children who have enjoyed the numerous competitions provided.
+This Partnership work is now driven by the Government’s School Games.

 Local Authority Collaboration

 The Partnership has worked closely with all three local authorities in the locality: Cambridge City Council, South Cambs District Council and East Cambs.
-Most particularly with Cambridge City Council and South Cambs.

-Over the last ten years we have developed a strong network of links with many National Governing Bodies of Sport, at both regional and local level.
+Over the last fifteen years we have developed a strong network of links with many National Governing Bodies of Sport, at both regional and local level.
 These collaborations have enable many young people to experience high quality OSH coaching, competitions, leadership opportunities and supported transition to community clubs.
-Our work to develop opportunities in specific sports such as gymnastics, golf and hockey has brought together representatives to develop a cohesive pathway of opportunity and development for children and young people in the Partnership.
+Our work to develop opportunities in specific sports such as gymnastics, tennis and hockey has brought together representatives to develop a cohesive pathway of opportunity and development for children and young people in the Partnership.

 The Youth Sport Trust also continues to support the Partnership’s work to provide the School Games through the work focus of the School Games Organiser.